cdhx/MarkQA/readme.md

 cd baselines/
 ./run_model_train.sh QDTQA {predict_type} {exp_id} {gpu_id}
 ```
-You may go to baselines/scripts to modify model or training parameters freely.
+You may go to baselines/scripts to modify the model or training parameters freely.

 # Cite
 ```bibtex